rcrews/docs-website/cdf-datahub/master/index.md

 data movement, continuous data ingestion, log data ingestion, and acquisition of all types of streaming data including social, mobile, clickstream, and IoT data.

+The Streaming Analytics Light and Heavy Duty clusters offer real-time stream processing and stream analytics with low-latency and high scaling capabilities powered by Apache Flink.